demisto/content/Packs/AzureRiskyUsers/Integrations/AzureRiskyUsers/README.md

 At end of the process you'll see a message that you've logged in successfully.

-## Configure AzureRiskyUsers on Cortex XSOAR
+## Configure AzureRiskyUsers on Cortex

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.
    * For XSOAR 8.x users: Navigate to **Settings & Info** > **Settings** > **Integrations** > **Instances**.